GiovanniCornejo/MediVision-OmniMedVQA/reports/draft_reports/part1_dataexploration.md

 ![Distribution of Modalities](assets/distribution_of_modalities_pie_chart.png)

 The OmniMedVQA dataset includes 8 distinct modalities.
-While MRI (Magnetic Resonance Imaging) dominates with ~35.8% of QA items, followed by CT (~17.8%) and Ultrasound (~12.3%), the less frequent modalities such as OCT (5.2%), Fundus Photography (6.1%), and Microscopy Images (7.5%) still have a substantial number of QA items (4,646–5,680), which should be sufficient for model training.
+While MR dominates with ~35.8% of QA items, followed by CT (~17.8%) and Ultrasound (~12.3%), the less frequent modalities such as OCT (5.2%), Fundus Photography (6.1%), and Microscopy Images (7.5%) still have a substantial number of QA items (4,646–5,680), which should be sufficient for model training.

 Although there is a skew toward MR and CT, all clinically relevant modalities are represented, reducing the risk that models will completely ignore underrepresented modalities.
 However, care may still be needed to ensure that rare modalities are weighted during training or evaluation.